 The liquid in the manometer is lighter than the flowing fluid in the pipe.

-- Calculating the flow rate of fluid that is Discharge in the pipe.
+- Calculating the flow rate of fluid that is discharged through the pipe.

 - This is widely used in the waste treatment process where large diameter pipes are used.

-- Also used in the medicine department for the measure, the flow rate of blood in arteries.
+- Also used in the medical sector for the measure the flow rate of blood in arteries.

 - This also used where high-pressure recovery is required.